boscho87/serve-secret/README.md

 Serve files that are not Stored in public accessable Directories. e.g for Password Protected Areas.
 File links could and should not be shared!

+The file links are decoded to hide the path from the user and to make the link only accessable for the current Session, so thats the reason why its not possible to share the links!

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 3.0.0 or later.

 ## Contribute to the Project

 if you want to help with this project, [read how to contribute](CONTRIBUTE.md)

 ## Installation